ANNZ+: an enhanced photometric redshift estimation algorithm with applications on the PAU Survey: Data

 The Physics of the Accelerating Universe Survey (hereafter, PAUS) is a narrowband photometric galaxy survey which used the 4.2 m William Herschel Telescope (WHT) at the Roque de los Muchachos Observatory (ORM) on the Canary island of La Palma, Spain \citep{benítez_baryon_2009,castander_pau_2011}.
 PAUS employed the PAUCam instrument using 40 narrowband filters ranging between 4500 and 8500 \AA\: with a spacing of 100 \AA, complemented with six standard broad bands \cite{padilla_paucam_2019}.
 The survey has successfully observed over 51 ${\textrm{deg}}^2$ of the sky since the beginning of 2016.
 When using the \textsc{bcnz2}, it is possible to achieve $\sigma_{68}/(1 + z) = 0.0037$ for $i_{\text{AB}} < 22.5$ in the redshift range $0 < z < 1.2$, when selecting the best 50 per cent of the sources based on a photometric redshift quality cut \cite{eriksen_pau_2019}.

-Here, we utilise the synthetic dataset from the PAUS \texttt{GALFORM} mock catalogue \cite{Manzoni2024}, where the dataset was simulated to mimic the observational characteristics of PAUS using the \texttt{GALFORM} semi-analytical model of galaxy formation within the Planck Millennium N-body \cite{baugh_planck_2019}.
+Here, we utilise the synthetic dataset from the PAUS \texttt{GALFORM} mock catalogue \cite{Manzoni2024}, which consists of 14,053 galaxies.
+The dataset was simulated to mimic the observational characteristics of PAUS using the \texttt{GALFORM} semi-analytical model of galaxy formation within the Planck Millennium N-body \cite{baugh_planck_2019}.
 By simulating the galaxy population to produce realistic properties such as positions, luminosities, colours, and redshifts, the PAUS-GALFORM mock catalogue serves as a valuable tool for studying galaxy evolution, validating models, and gaining insights into the physical processes shaping galaxies in the Universe.
 The lightcone mock catalogue is built by estimating galaxy brightness and positions by interpolating smoothly between output redshift from the Planck Millennium N-body simulation, using the point at which a galaxy crosses the observer's lightcone (see ref. \cite{Merson2013, Stothert2018} for further details).
 The mock catalogue for PAUS covers approximately 100 ${\textrm{deg}}^2$ and is magnitude limited to $i=22.5$, covering a redshift range $0<z<2$.

-In our case, we did not use any photo-z errors from \cite{cabayol_error_2021}, nor did we introduce any errors in the model galaxy photometry, as done by \cite{Manzoni2024}, as we do not want the errors to affect the performance of the ANN alone.
+In our case, we did not use any photometric errors from \cite{cabayol_error_2021}, nor did we introduce any errors in the model galaxy photometry, as done by \cite{Manzoni2024}, as we do not want the errors to affect the performance of the ANN alone.
+However, we acknowledge that the photo-$z$ generated from the PAUS-GALFORM sample is constructed based on a limited number of initial parameters and synthetic magnitudes, this idealisation could allow \textsc{annz+} to learn the underlying parameterisation of the semi-analytic model.
+This is unlike observed data such as the SDSS LRG and Stripe-82 samples, which have added real-world variability.
+By leveraging both mock and observed datasets, we provide a balanced assessment that highlights the robustness of the activation functions across different data scenarios and ensure that the conclusions drawn from the mock data are not overly dependent on its idealised characteristics.
 The photometric data has been bifurcated into two distinct samples: the PAUS-GALFORM(6), hereafter referred to as the PG-06 sample, which uses six broad bands $ugr{i^*}z{y^*}$ and the PAUS-GALFORM(46), we label as the PG-46 sample, which utilises both broad bands and the 40 narrow bands.
 The six bands will be used to compare the performance of the activation functions along with LRG and Stripe-82 samples, while 46 bands were used to test the impact of the activation function on high dimensional inputs.